-Conclusions
+5. Conclusions

-In this paper, new results have been derived for the analysis and adaptive synchronization of the 3-cells cellular neural network (CNN) chaotic attractor obtained by Arena et al. (1998).
-After a description and phase portraits of the 3-cells CNN chaotic attractor, we have designed an adaptive feedback controller for the complete and exponential synchronization of the states of the 3-cells CNN chaotic attractors.
+In this paper, new results have been derived for the analysis and global chaos anti-synchronization of the 3-cells cellular neural network (CNN) chaotic attractor obtained by Arena et al. (1998).
+After a description and phase portraits of the 3-cells CNN chaotic attractor, we have designed an adaptive feedback controller for the complete and exponential anti-synchronization of the states of the 3-cells CNN chaotic attractors.
 The main results have been proved using Lyapunov stability theory and numerical simulations have been illustrated using MATLAB.